15

 • 1

 Comments are not for extended discussion; this conversation has been moved to chat.
-Dec 4, 2018 at 14:42
+Commented Dec 4, 2018 at 14:42

 • This is fascinating; imho the term fascism is one of the most ridiculously overused labels in Anglo-American politics, and that's saying something,.
-Aug 9, 2019 at 7:05
+Commented Aug 9, 2019 at 7:05

 • @VivaLebowski While I agree that "fascist" has lost its "bite" because it is used in so many contexts today, I think it is unfortunately applicable in many of those contexts.
 Note that while the term originally referred to members of a specific Italian party, it does refer to a larger phenomenon today, and one that is a major problem for our society.